Saturday, July 31, 2010

 Best in Books July 2010

+The Ghost is the 2008 Thriller Award for Best Novel sponsored by the International Thriller Writers (ITW).
 The story's narrator has been hired to ghost write former British Prime Minister, Adam Lang's memoirs after the first collaborator's body is mysteriously found on the shore of Martha’s Vineyard.
 Lang’s character is a thinly veiled version of Tony Blair and his term in office.
 The astronomical offer to clean up the first draft is too attractive not to accept even with a tight completion deadline.
 The anonymous ghost writer has to quickly learn the voice of his subject creating a fast-paced rhythm.
 As the writer interviews and studies his subject, he is faced with research that points to a man with a questionable background full of dark and evil secrets.

 Robert Harris's background as a BBC television correspondent and newspaper columnist add to the authenticity of this political thriller.